 If a target implementation is capable of encoding all the names used in UML, it shall do so.
-Some target implementation might prevent it; for example, DBF column names are restricted to 10 characters or some RDBMS limits the use of camel case names.
+Some target implementations might prevent it; for example, DBF column names are restricted to 10 characters or some RDBMS limits the use of camel case names.
 But if the target allows it, the exact names shall be used.